Notice seeking removal of Kerala Assembly Speaker | Headlines

 "The conduct of the Speaker, who has alleged links with the accused in the gold smuggling matter, which is being probed by the National Investigation Agency (NIA), was not in accordance with the decorum of the House," the notice said.
 It sought to remove Sreeramakrishnan from the post of Speaker as "he failed to keep the dignity of the post."
 The Speaker was under criticism from the Opposition for inaugurating the shop of one of the accused in the gold smuggling case, Sandeep Nair, months ago.

-The notice has been served to the Assembly Secretary under Article 179 (C) of the Indian Constitution which deals with the removal of the speaker.PTI RRT UD BN WELCOME BN WELCOME.
+The notice has been served to the Assembly Secretary under Article 179 (C) of the Constitution which deals with the removal of the speaker.PTI RRT UD BN ROH ROH.

 ALSO READ